kordischp/sorting-visualizer/README.md

 * Select the sorting algorithms from the drop-down menu.
 * Click `Reversed` to reverse the array or `Random` (can be clicked multiple times) to randomize the values' positions.
-* Optionally - set the delay time (in miliseconds) on the slider to slow down the animation
+* Optionally - set the delay time (in milliseconds) on the slider to slow down the animation
 * Click `Run` to start the program.
 It is recommended to click `Reset` to start again or stop the program prematurely.

 Program running on 50 numbers, using cocktail shaker sort:
 ![alt text](/images/gif1.gif)